 We hedge the interest rate exposure created by anticipated fixed rate debt issuances through the use of treasury locks and swap locks (collectively, interest rate locks), which are designated as cash flow hedges.
-As of June 30, 2022, we had no interest rate locks outstanding.
-As of December 31, 2021, the total notional amount of interest rate locks outstanding was \$800.0 million.
-During the six months ended June 30, 2022, interest rate locks with a combined aggregate notional amount of \$800.0 million were settled related to the issuance of senior notes during the year.
+As of both June 30, 2023 and December 31, 2022, we had no interest rate locks outstanding.
 When interest rate locks are settled, any gain or loss from the transactions is deferred and included as a component of other comprehensive income (loss) and is amortized to interest expense over the term of the forecasted hedged transaction which is equivalent to the term of the interest rate locks.
-As of June 30, 2022 and December 31, 2021, we had a net gain of \$1.4 million and a net loss of \$3.9 million, respectively, recorded within accumulated other comprehensive income (loss) to be reclassified to interest expense in the next 12 months for interest rate locks.
+As of June 30, 2023 and December 31, 2022, we had a net gain of

+\$1.1 million and \$1.4 million, respectively, recorded within accumulated other comprehensive income (loss) to be reclassified to interest expense in the next 12 months for interest rate locks.